TheCodingCollective/Welcome/README.md

 [Visit the wiki to learn more](https://github.com/TheCodingCollective/Welcome/wiki/First-few-weeks).
 This is where we add resources and discuss what we did or plan to do each week.

 Want to start a project with someone?
-Find a team and start discussing possible projects in issues: https://octodex.github.com/labtocat/
+Find a team and start discussing possible projects in [issues](https://github.com/TheCodingCollective/Welcome/issues).
 ##Credits

 *Octocat Scientist by*: [@JohnCreek](https://octodex.github.com/labtocat/)